FDA to urge limits on heavy metals in baby foods, starting with arsenic and lead

 “The agency, for the first time, is treating this issue with seriousness, and now there’s really a clock on the FDA,” said Scott Faber, senior vice president of government affairs for Environmental Working Group, a nonprofit that specializes in research and advocacy around toxic chemicals.
 “We will know this year whether they are setting limits that protect babies or that protect the baby food industry.”

-The movement comes after the Baby Food Safety Act of 2021 was introduced in March by chair of the House Oversight Committee’s subcommittee on economic and consumer policy, Raja Krishnamoorthi (D-Ill.), along with Senators Amy Klobuchar (D-Minn.) and Tammy Duckworth (D-Ill.).
+The movement comes after the Baby Food Safety Act of 2021 was introduced in March by chair of the House Oversight Committee’s subcommittee on economic and consumer policy, Raja Krishnamoorthi (D-Ill.), along with Sens.
+Amy Klobuchar (D-Minn.) and Tammy Duckworth (D-Ill.).
 The bill would require the FDA to establish separate limits for baby cereal and all other baby foods for cadmium, inorganic arsenic, lead and mercury.

 Research shows exposure to even small amounts of heavy metals at an early age may increase the risk of several health problems, especially lower IQ and behavior problems, and has been linked to autism and attention deficit/hyperactivity disorder.
 The FDA has a limit of 100 parts per billion (ppb) of inorganic arsenic in baby rice cereals, but not for other baby foods, nor any limits for other heavy metals in foods made for young children.

 The FDA’s announcement, a plan called “Closer to Zero,” intends to draft maximum levels of lead in baby and toddler food by April 2022, and for arsenic by April 2024.
-The FDA has not announced dates for draft rules for cadmium and mercury, although they intend to gather and examine data.
+The FDA has not announced dates for draft rules for cadmium and mercury, although the agency intends to gather and examine data.
 A final ruling on lead levels will be issued by April 2024, with a final arsenic level ruling after that.

 Krishnamoorthi says this time frame is too long.